IBM/pwa-lit-template/README.md

   - `helpers`: contains two interesting features: `PageElement` and `html-meta-manager`.
 Go more in-depth with them [here](#create-a-new-page).
   - `pages`: where you create the pages for your application.
   - `router`: where you create the routes for your application.
-  - `config.ts`: stores the configuration (handles the environment at the build time).
+  - `config.ts`: stores the application configuration variables.
+Go more in-depth with it [here](#environment-configuration).
 - `index.html`: the application entry point.

 ## Guides